-{The Riemmanian approach to the definition of means provides a natural definition for the mean of $p$-dimensional projectors in $\RR^n$, which forms a subset of $\Sy$: This set is in bijection with the Grassman manifold of $p$-dimensional subspaces Gr(p,n) (e.g. \cite{absil-book}).
+{The Riemmanian approach to the definition of means provides a natural definition for the mean of $p$-dimensional projectors in $\RR^n$, which forms a subset of $\Sy$: This set is in bijection with the Grassmann manifold of $p$-dimensional subspaces Gr(p,n) (e.g. \cite{absil-book}).
 This manifold can be endowed with a natural Riemannian structure.
-The squared distance between two subspaces is merely the sum of the squares of the principal angles between those two $p$-planes.
-The Riemannian mean of two subspaces is uniquely defined as soon as all the principal angles between those subspaces are stricly smaller than $\pi/2$.
+The squared distance between two subspaces is merely the sum of the squares of the principal angles between those two $p$-planes (see, e.g. \cite{golub-book} for a definition of principal angles).
+The Riemannian mean of two subspaces is uniquely defined as soon as all the principal angles between those subspaces are strictly smaller than $\pi/2$.
 In other words, the injectivity radius at any point, i.e. roughly speaking the distance at which the geodesics cease to be minimizing, is equal to $\pi/2$ on this manifold.
 The Karcher mean of $N$ subspaces $S_1,\cdots S_N$ of $\mathrm{Gr}(p,n)$ is defined as the least squares solution that minimizes $ X\mapsto \sum_1^N d_{\mathrm{Gr(p,n)}} (X,S_i)^2$.
-This latter quantity is equal to $ \sum_{i=1}^N \sum_{j=1}^p \theta_{ij}^2$ where $\theta_{ij}$ is the $j$-th principal angle between $X$ and $S_i$.
+The latter function is equal to $ \sum_{i=1}^N \sum_{j=1}^p \theta_{ij}^2$ where $\theta_{ij}$ is the $j$-th principal angle between $X$ and $S_i$.
 For $N >2$, there is no closed-form solution for the mean subspace $X$.
-For this reason, the Riemannian mean is often approximated by the chordal mean \cite{sarlette}, see Section \ref{filtering:sec}.
-As it is well-known the sectional curvature of the Grassman manifold does not exceed 2, and the injectivity radius is $\pi/2$, we have guarantees that the Karcher mean exists and is uniquely defined in a geodesic ball of radius less than ${\pi}/{(4\sqrt 2)}$, see \cite{Afsari}.
+For this reason, the Riemannian mean is often approximated by the chordal mean, see Section \ref{filtering:sec} and more generally \cite{sarlette}.
+As it is well-known the sectional curvature of the Grassmann manifold does not exceed 2, and the injectivity radius is $\pi/2$, we have guarantees that the Karcher mean exists and is uniquely defined in a geodesic ball of radius less than ${\pi}/{(4\sqrt 2)}$ \cite{Afsari}.

 The Karcher mean of projectors in $\mathrm{Gr}(p,n)$ is a natural rank-preserving rotation-invariant mean that is well-defined on a subset of the boundary of the cone.
 We will use this mean subspace as a basis for the mean of $N$ matrices of $\Sy$. }